Quarantine Guidance: What to do if you were exposed to someone with the novel coronavirus (COVID-19)

 - Check your temperature twice a day and watch for symptoms.

-- Quarantine yourself at home except in case of emergency.
+- Quarantine yourself at home except in case of emergency or to be tested for COVID-19.

 - If you are a health care provider, emergency medical services worker, first responder, or other critical infrastructure worker, you may continue to work, in consultation with your workplace occupational health program and if necessary to ensure adequate staffing, if you have no symptoms, wear a mask while on duty, and remain at home at all other times.